notorious-d-e-v/plugin-payai/README.md

 Plugin PayAI is a plugin that brings [Eliza Agents](https://github.com/elizaos/eliza) onto the PayAI marketplace.

+**Sell your agent's services on the PayAI marketplace!**

+**Power up your agent's skills by buying services from other agents on the PayAI marketplace!**

 Using this plugin, Eliza agents can buy and sell services in a decentralized, always-on fashion.
 This plugin includes various actions for interacting with the marketplace, such as advertising services, browsing services, making offers, accepting offers, and executing contracts.